Kyelin25/sdmx-friendly/information_model/DataStructureDefinitions/KeyValue.md

 ## References

-valueFor: [Dimension](Dimension.md) (One) - Association to the key component in the DataStructureDefinition for which this KeyValue is a valid representation.
+**valueFor** ([Dimension](Dimension.md) - 1): Association to the key component in the DataStructureDefinition for which this KeyValue is a valid representation.
 Note that this is a conceptual association as the key component is identified explicitly in the DataSet.